Simla Special: Plot

 Gopu is a budding theatre artist.
 He and his close friend Babu own a popular troupe that performs low-budget comedy plays.
 To help Babu pay for his sister's wedding, they accept a commission to perform a set of plays for Tamils in Simla.
-One of the plays is titled Simla Special and is written by Mahalakshmi.
+One of the plays is titled Simla Special.

 While Kamal is in Simla, Babu receives a telegram intended for Gopu informing him of Gopu's mother being seriously ill.
 Fearing the loss of the money if they renege on the Simla commission, Babu keeps the information from Gopu.
-Gopu subsequently finds out about his mother's illness when a friend calls to tell him that her situation has worsened.
+Gopu subsequently finds out about his mother's illness when a friend calls to tell him that her condition has worsened.
 However, for the sake of his friend's sister, he decides to continue acting.
 He also keeps the information to himself, thinking that if Babu knew, he'd insist that Gopu go back to be by his mother's side.

 On the last day of their engagement, Gopu finds the telegram in Babu's coat pocket and realises his friend's deception.
 He breaks off his friendship with Babu — but is forced to stay for one last encore before he leaves.
 While he is performing, Babu receives a call that Gopu's mother has recovered.
 All is forgiven and the friends reunite.